 The MSCI ACWI is one of the easiest indexes to follow if you want to create a diversified global portfolio.

 Investors use the MSCI All Country World Index (ACWI) in a number of different ways.
-First, the ACWI offers an easy and measurable way for investors globally diversify.
-Institutional investors can measure implied bets, quantify home biases, and ensure a fully diverse portfolio, while individual investors can purchase global diversification in a single fund that's based on the ACWI.
+First, the ACWI offers an easy and measurable way for investors to diversify globally.
+Institutional investors can measure implied bets, quantify home biases, and ensure a fully diversified portfolio, while individual investors can purchase global diversification in a single fund that's based on the ACWI.

 - iShares MSCI ACWI Index Fund (ACWI)

 - iShares MSCI ACWI ex-US Index Fund (ACWX)

 Since these funds use the same core index, investors should consider expense ratios and liquidity when deciding on the best option.